WillN-byte/cs131/README.md

-this is for this class
-this is for this class
-this is for this class
+This is all the project for my class for processing big data